hashicorp/terraform-provider-azurerm/website/docs/r/backup_policy_vm.html.markdown

 * `tiering_mode` - (Required) The tiering mode to control automatic tiering of recovery points.
 Possible values are `TierAfter` and `TierRecommended`.

 * `duration` - (Optional) The number of days/weeks/months/years to retain backups in current tier before tiering.
-Possible values is between `3` and `1182`.

 * `duration_type` - (Optional) The retention duration type.
 Possible values are `Days`, `Weeks`, `Months` and `Years`.